biicode/docs/getting-started/helloworld-arduino.rst

    :emphasize-lines: 8, 9

-Then, you can change successfully the pinMode and the interval of miliseconds.
+Then, you can change successfully the pin and the interval of milliseconds.

 Upload your block, to make sure everything works as expected: